Introduction#

 - Support for multiple YAML-configurable input modalities and output tasks.

-- ONNX export support to use trained models in Athena.
+- ONNX export support to use trained models in C++ environments like Athena.

 - Easily extensible: you can implement your own custom dataloaders and models.